hhu-stups/prob-rodinplugin/README.md

 Please report bugs and feature requests at https://probjira.atlassian.net

 # Prolog Source Code
 The latest source code of the Prolog binary can be downloaded from https://www3.hhu.de/stups/downloads/prob/source/.
 To build the Prolog binaries you require a Sicstus 4 (http://sicstus.sics.se/index.html) licence.

-# ProB 2.0
-The development repository for ProB 2.0 is avaliable from https://github.com/bendisposto/prob2

 # Setting up the development environment